 JSF Life Cycle

-The life cycle of a JavaServer Faces page is similar to that of a JSP: The client makes an HTTP request for the page, and the server responds with the page translated to HTML.
-However, because of the extra features that JavaServer Faces technology offers, the life cycle provides some additional services to process a page.
+The life cycle of a JSF page is similar to that of a JavaServer Pages (JSP) page: the client makes an HTTP request for the page, and the server responds with the page translated to HTML.
+However, because of the extra features that JSF technology offers, the life cycle provides some additional services to process a page.